Latest News: Defend Campaign issues wake-up call to the risks of child abuse on social media such as X

 Platforms claiming to defend it were using algorithms to decide who gets heard and who gets buried.
 Calls to shut down legacy media were being sold as liberation for the mass consumer, when in fact they reinforced power through communications control towards this platform and away from the established media, now labelled with a very loaded term - the legacy media..

 People believed they were speaking freely.
 But their visibility — their very presence — depended on an algorithm they couldn’t see.
-Like Jason, they'd heard about algoritthms and just assumed they wer trendy new things/ A touch of the Emperors New Clothes had descended on society, too busy to question or understand.
+Like Jason, they'd heard about algorithms and just assumed they were trendy new things.
+A touch of the Emperors New Clothes had descended on society, too busy to question or understand.

 That was the moment the campaign took root.
 Not as a project, but as a responsibility.